 The District is authorized by Minn.
 Stat. § 118A.02 to deposit its cash and to invest in certificates of deposit in financial institutions designated by the District's Board.
 The District does not have a policy on custodial credit risk.
-At December 31, 2017, the District's deposits totaled \$77,958; all cash deposits were insured as required by Minnesota statutes.
-The carrying value of these deposits was \$51,931.
-The District had an adequate amount of insurance and collateral pledged to cover its deposits.
+At December 31, 2018, the District's deposits totaled \$75,186; all cash deposits were insured as required by Minnesota statutes.
+The carrying value of these deposits was \$45,087.
+All of the District's deposits were covered by insurance.